 One of the differences between most in-car GPS units and, say, Google Maps, is that the databases aren’t as up to date.
 And Target has been on a massive growth campaign.
 No worries, though, nav-u informed us there was another Target in 5 miles and guided us effortlessly back to the freeway and into the parking lot of same.

-And nav-u and I developed a silent bond of mutual understanding.
+Nav-u and I also developed a silent bond of mutual understanding.

 Then we hit traffic.
 I idly mentioned the real-time traffic feature I’d turned off.
 Dan frowned.
 If nav-u had said, “I told you so,” I would have understood.
-But she didn’t say a word.
+She didn’t.
 She continued silently noting our travelling speed as it dropped from 65 to 20, 10, 5, 0.
-But she said nothing.
-Fortunately, after 10 minutes, the traffic cleared up and we were on our way again.
+But she said nothing about how she had been rudely dismissed as an idiot, probably because she was female.
+I admired her restraint.

 I may never possess nav-u’s calm confidence or her ability to let insults wash off her like water off a duck.
 But as long as I’m riding shotgun with nav-u in my camp, I suppose I don’t need either.